Did Your Cheating Partner Gaslight You?

 * * * * * * * * * *

-If you or a loved one are struggling with sexual addiction, Seeking Integrity can help.
-For Betrayed Partners, we offer free webinars and discussion groups, and a low-cost online workgroup that participants find incredibly helpful.
+If you or a loved one are struggling with relationship infidelity, Seeking Integrity can help.
+For Betrayed Partners, we offer therapy for infidelity, free webinars and discussion groups, and a low-cost online workgroup that participants find incredibly helpful.
 The next session starts June 14.
 Click HERE for information.
 We also offer an online workgroup for couples healing from betrayal.
 The next couples workgroup starts April 13.
 Click HERE for information.